 - Tropical Storm Quartzite: Also known as Tropical Storm granite, it is a natural stone with personality.
-And we love it due to its strenght and exoticism.
+And we love it due to its strength and exoticism.
 Once polished, the finish provides a high sheen that is difficult to surpass with any countertop material.
 It is available in 20 mm and 30 mm and extra sizes, ideal for expansive kitchens.
 You can also get this black worktop with additional protection against staining from our Naturamia Range.

 Other stones in quartzite gold and black

 - Belvedere quartzite: different to quartzite black and white, this stone brings more life to dark spaces with colourful veins.
 It shows minerals in white, grey, brown and golden tones that shy away from overpowering the room.
-Despite its elegance, you can choose it from polished or vintage finishes to pair with traditional interiors.
+Despite its elegance, you can choose from polished or vintage finishes to pair with traditional interiors.
 Belvedere slab sizes range between 2800 x 1800 mm and 3200 x 1980 mm, making it another excellent black kitchen island material.

 - Capolavoro quartzite: is a black background stone that comprises beautiful veining in various shapes and shades in brown, red, and sporadic white mineral intrusions.
 You can avail of it in a polished finish which is magnificent for modern interiors.
-In addition, Capolovoro Satin finish can bring classicism and elegance to period and traditional spaces.
-Capolavoro offers a worktop with veining in brown, lava red and copper on a deep black backdrop.
+In addition, Capolavoro Satin finish can bring classicism and elegance to period and traditional spaces.
+Finally, Capolavoro offers a worktop with veining in brown, lava red and copper on a deep black backdrop.